MatthiasHarzer/repo-file-sync/README.md

 1. Run `ide-config-sync save` to crawl the current directory recursively and save all IDE settings inside the Database-Repository.

 ### Restore IDE settings
-1. Run `ide-config-sync restore` to restore all IDE settings from the Database-Repository to the current directory.
+1. Run `ide-config-sync restore` to search the current directory recursively and restore the IDE settings from the Database-Repository.

 ### Dry run / discover
 1. Run `ide-config-sync discover` to see which IDE settings would be saved or restored.